I am holding an “A” in this picture not as a joke about The Scarlet Letter, but as part of a birthday message to a former camp participant.

 I am a reader.

 I received the honor of wearing glasses before I was 10 years old because I couldn’t stop reading in the car when it was dark and I had to squint.
 I devoured books as fast as I could and loved each one with all of my heart.
 I grew up with the Harry Potter series and will continue to be an aficionado throughout my life.
 In college, I fell in love with Jane Austen; she will always be one of my favorites.
-My reading pace has slowed quite a bit, but I still love each book I am able to wander into.
+In 2017, I rediscovered the joy of reading regularly and will be setting higher goals each year for the number of books I’d like to get through.